priyanshuu-dev/DSA-PRACTICE/Stack/README.md

 # Stack

-This folder contains my practice problems and implementations related to the Stack data structure.
+This folder contains my practice problems and implementations related to the Stack data structure

 ## About Stack